eonist/eonist.github.io/_posts/2022-07-31-swift-doc-formating.md

 ### In closing (Comment or not to comment)
 **Not to comment:**
-- some developers claim that if the code is well written then there is no need to comment the code
+- Some developers claim that if the code is well written then there is no need to comment the code
-- some developers claim that documentation is never updated so it becomes outdated etc
+- Some developers claim that documentation is never updated so it becomes outdated etc

 **To comment:**
-- Applications used to be simple primitive scripts that was easy to reason about.
-Today apps are increasing in complexity and some are even becoming platforms and are no longer easy to reason about.
-Therefor we need context in the slice we are currently working in, as it's  close to impossible to understand the whole structure at any one point.
+- Applications used to be simple primitive scripts that were easy to reason about.
+However, today's apps are increasing in complexity and some are even becoming platforms, making them no longer easy to reason about.
+Therefore, we need context in the slice we are currently working in, as it's close to impossible to understand the whole structure at any one point.
-- If you go in as a swat team to fix a one-off bug.
-If there is contextual comments.
-It will save you a lot of time when trying to reason about implications.
+- If you go in as a 'swat team' to fix a one-off bug, having contextual comments can save you a lot of time when trying to reason about implications.
-- Having contextual comments also avoids  deprecating your dev skills.
-As you decrease them if you spend your day's wandering clueless through wades of code.
-As oppose to spending your time creating things the proper way, nurturing things, instead of fixing someone elses rush job.
+- Having contextual comments also avoids deprecating your development skills.
+If you spend your days wandering clueless through wades of code, you decrease your skills.
+Instead, spend your time creating things the proper way and nurturing them, rather than fixing someone else's rush job.
-- The main point about contextual-code-comments is that we developers have a finite amount of brain bandwidth available each day.
-Most efficiently spent on solving problems, not trying to understand intent.
-We developers write so much code in lots of different places that we quickly lose our bearings.
-As such we need clues in the code to derive context blazing fast and just get going. surfing on top of the wave, not under it.
+- The main point about contextual code comments is that developers have a finite amount of brain bandwidth available each day, which is most efficiently spent on solving problems rather than trying to understand intent.
+We write so much code in lots of different places that we quickly lose our bearings.
+As such, we need clues in the code to derive context blazing fast and just get going, surfing on top of the wave instead of under it.
-- When you have code-base that is thoroughly commented, you can use external services to auto generate searchable Help documents.
-Similar to apples own help documents.
+- When you have a codebase that is thoroughly commented, you can use external services to auto-generate searchable help documents, similar to Apple's own help documents.
-- Write a documentation comment for every declaration.
+- It's important to write a documentation comment for every declaration.
 Insights gained by writing documentation can have a profound impact on your design, so don’t put it off.
+- Comments are also non-destructive, meaning they don't change how apps behave.
+This means you can safely improve them without breaking anything.
+It's also a nice way to get back into code.
+Go over the comments and improve them to bring your neural network up to speed and solve things more easily.